vinceq-usgs/induced/README.md

 Input catalog
 ========

-dyfi.catalog.json: All events from ComCat with DYFI products from 2001 to 2016.
-GeoJSON format; each feature is an event located at the epicenter.
+catalog.json: All events from ComCat with DYFI products from 2001 to 2016.
+JSON format; each entry is an event.
 This file is current as of the file creation date and will be obsolete as ComCat is updated.
-To update this file, see the Programs section below.
+To update, see the 'Programs' section below.

 Input polygon
 ==========